QoS on Link Bundles

 For more info on link bundles, see Configuring Link Bundles chapter in L2VPN and Ethernet Services Configuration Guide for the Cisco NCS 5000 Series Routers, IOS XR Release 6.0.x

 Load balancing function is a forwarding mechanism to distribute traffic over multiple links based on Layer 3 routing information in the router.
 Per-destination load balancing, where the router is allowed to distribute packets over one of the links in the bundle, is the only supported load balancing in the Cisco NCS 5001 Router and Cisco NCS 5002 Router.
 When the per-destination load balancing is enabled, all packets for a certain source-destination pair goes through the same link, though there are multiple links available.
 In other words, per-destination load balancing can ensure that packets for a certain source-destination pair could arrive in order.

 Layer 3 load balancing for link bundles is done on Ethernet Flow Points (EFPs) and is based on the IPv4 source and destination addresses in the packet.
 When Layer 3 service-specific load balancing is configured, all egress bundles are load balanced based on the IPv4 source and destination addresses.
 When packets do not have IPv4 addresses, default load-balancing (based on the MAC SA/DA fields in the packet header) is used.

 QoS is configured on link bundles in the same way that it is configured on individual interfaces.

 When a QoS policy is applied on a bundle (ingress or egress direction), the policy is applied at each member interface.
-The reference bandwidth that is used to calculate shaper or bandwidth values is applied as per the physical member interface bandwidth.
+Any queue or policer in the policy-map (ingress or egress direction) is replicated on each bundle member.

 If a QoS policy is not applied to a bundle interface, both the ingress and egress traffic use the default queue of the per link member port.